 49 Eastbay HX

-Loaded with factory customizations, stored in a freshwater boat house for the last ten years, and in incredible shape, Harbor View is not only the best available late model 49HX on the market today, but the best in quite some time.
+Loaded with factory customizations, stored in a freshwater boat house for the last ten years, and in incredible shape, Harbor iew is not only the best available late model 49HX on the market today, but the best in quite some time.
+Only 83 hulls made in 10 years of production, this is truly custom yacht quality.

 The Grand Banks 49 Eastbay is known for its incredibly soft ride, stout build quality, and iconic down east styling.
 Wide walkways, a massive cockpit, and the open HX helm deck layout make the boat as comfortable cruising as it is entertaining, with enough room to comfortably host a small crowd.
 With a hull design by the famous Raymond Hunt, an 18 degree deadrise, and a 16’ beam, the boat is a true blue water performer and rides comfortably in sea conditions where other similarly sized boats do not.